ubc/aws-eks-terraform/README.md

    **The most important variables to be updated are:**

-* region              (AWS Region for EKS Cluster)
+* **region**               - AWS Region for EKS Cluster.
-* profile             (AWS Profile Name to be used to deploy the EKS Cluster)
+* **profile**              - AWS Profile Name to be used to deploy the EKS Cluster.
-* eks_instance_types  (A List of Instance Types available to the Node Groups)
+* **eks_instance_types**   - A List of Instance Types available to the Node Groups.
-* eks_instance_type   (The Default Node Group Instance Type from eks_instance_types list)
+* **eks_instance_type**    - The Default Node Group Instance Type from eks_instance_types list.
-* cluster_base_name   (The Base Name used for EKS Cluster Deployment)
+* **cluster_base_name**    - The Base Name used for EKS Cluster Deployment.
-* tag_project_name    (A Project Name that is Tagged onto the EKS Cluster Deployment)
+* **tag_project_name**     - A Project Name that is Tagged onto the EKS Cluster Deployment.

  **Notes:**
  Some regions do not have the same Instance Types as others.
 During deployment you may encouter a terraform error stating which instance types are incompatible.
 Remove the incompatible instance types from the variable "eks_instance_types" and ensure that the variable "eks_instance_type" is set to one of the Instance Types listed in the variable "eks_instance_types".

 ### Deploy Cluster

   Deploy the EKS Cluster with terraform.
-If anything goes wrong with the deployment, you can cleanup by following the "Destroy Cluster" step.

    ```bash
    $ saml2aws login  # (Comment out for non Saml2AWS deployment)
    $ terraform init -upgrade
    $ terraform apply
    ```

+ **Notes:**
+ Generally if anything goes wrong during deployment its from misconigued variables.
+You can usually fix this by updating the variables.tf file with the correct infomation and rerunning "terraform apply".
+If anything goes wrong with the deployment that you cant solve by updaing the variables, you can cleanup by following the **Destroy Cluster** step.

 ### (Optional) Get Kube Config File

    This will be automatically run during the deployment.
 However if something goes wrong this command may be usefull.